Facebook suspends tens of thousands of apps over privacy concerns | DW | 21.09.2019

 In March 2018, Facebook began reviewing apps that have access to its users' data.
 The probe was launched after it emerged that the Cambridge Analytica data marketing firm had been illegally accessing millions of users' data to try to influence the US elections.

 The company said the FTC agreement "will bring its own set of requirements for bringing oversight to app developers.
-It requires developers to annually certify compliance with our policies" and that developers who don't do this will be "held accountable."
+It requires developers to annually certify compliance with our policies."
+Developers who don't do this will be "held accountable."

-Separately on Friday, a judge in Massachusetts unsealed a subpoena by the state attorney general demanding Facebook name the apps and developers that used ill-gotten user personal data.
+Separately on Friday, a judge in Massachusetts unsealed a subpoena by the state attorney general demanding Facebook name the apps and developers that made use of users' ill-gotten personal data.
 The company has sought to keep the information sealed.

 cw/sms (AFP, AP, dpa)Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.